 What is an exclusion diet?

 An exclusion diet is a diet designed to remove ingredients that a patient has previously encountered.
-Food can trigger clinical disease in a number of ways, including food allergy, toxicity and intolerance (e.g. lactose [milk sugar] intolerance).
-Clinical signs of dietary sensitivity include vomiting, diarrhoea, itchy skin, ear disease, coughing and wheezing, amongst others.
+Food can trigger clinical disease in a number of ways, including food allergy, toxicity and intolerance (e.g. lactose [milk sugar] intolerance), as well as modulating the gut bacterial flora.
+Clinical signs of dietary sensitivity are not specific but include vomiting, diarrhoea, itchy skin, ear disease, coughing and wheezing, amongst others.

 Why feed an exclusion diet?

 We recommend exclusion diet feeding for two reasons: diagnosis and treatment.
-The diagnosis of food sensitivity requires the demonstration of improvement of signs when the food is withdrawn and return of signs after feeding the food again.
+The diagnosis of food sensitivity requires the demonstration of improvement of signs with the new diet and return of signs when feeding the old food again.
 If a patient gets better when on an exclusion diet, long-term feeding of an appropriately balanced diet may be a very effective treatment.
+Of note, in cats, recent studies suggested that increasing the quality of the diet rather changing its composition can be sufficient in a subset of the patients with chronic gastrointestinal signs.

 How long do we feed a diet for?